 Step 2: Share your company culture

-You can post these updates on your Business Page Timeline, or even better – under the same folder.
+You can post these updates on your Business Page timeline.
 This way, if a potential job candidate lands on your Facebook Business page, they can quickly find all relevant information about the company culture.

 Step 3: Create an appealing job post on Facebook